 Benefits of Umami

 Umami may simply be a taste that your brain recognizes, but when choosing whole foods that provide a lot of savory umami, you can be sure that you are eating something very healthy.
 Miso soup in Japan it the traditional soup, served most commonly once a day.
-In a 2012 Japanese study (Kawai, M., et al) of elderly living in nursing homes who were served miso once daily were found to do better with miso made in the traditional manner.
+In a 2012 Japanese study (Kawai, M., et al) of elderly living in nursing homes who were served miso once daily were found to do better with miso made traditionally.
 The use of MSG instead of making dashi (Japanese Umami soup base) from scratch resulted in them eating more.
-MSG, like any chemical flavouring, will almost always leave the individual wanting more (the Dorito Effect).
+MSG, like any chemical flavouring, will almost always leave the individual wanting more (the Dorito effect).
 As we age we tend to require less food.
-This does not mean we should feed elderly individuals foods that will lead to craving more food, we should instead be providing nutrient dense food, that will keep them full, leave their bodies strong, stimulate brain and heart health as well as reducing inflammation – real food can do all of that!
+This does not mean we should feed elderly individuals foods that will lead to craving more food, we should instead be providing nutrient-dense food, that will keep them full, leave their bodies strong, stimulate brain and heart health as well as reducing inflammation – real food can do all of that!

 Umami and MSG

 You most likely by now have heard of or perhaps experienced the “Chinese Restaurant Syndrome”.
 You may come upon restaurants with signs in their window saying that they no longer use MSG.
 Perhaps they use MSG is a patented product name, they very well may not be using it, though they could be using another product that provided the safely manufactured glutamate for the umami flavour.
-There are other restaurants that claim nothing, just because it is pricey don’t mean they can’t swindle their customers – think about all that truffle oil, fake Kobe beef, fake olive oil etc. classy places sell as the real deal.
+Other restaurants claim nothing, just because it is pricey don’t mean they can’t swindle their customers – think about all that truffle oil, fake Kobe beef, fake olive oil etc. classy places sell as the real deal.
 What exactly is the “Chinese Restaurant Syndrom” and why is MSG not beneficial but Umami is?